0xProject/0x-launch-kit-backend/README.md

 This is a template 0x relayer.
 It's customizable, open source and completely free to use.
 You can just fork it and start modifying it for your own needs.

 It ships as both a typescript and javascript module.
-TS sources are in the `ts` directory while auto-generated JS sources are in the `js` directory.
+Typescript sources are in the `ts` directory while auto-generated Javascript sources are in the `js` directory.

 If you want to work on it as a JS project: